• Skip to main content

 5. Easy Maintenance

 Pellet stoves are easy to maintain.
-They produce less smoke comparing to other types of wood-burning heating sources.
+They produce less smoke compared to other types of wood-burning heating sources.
 So, there is no fear about building up creosote ( buildup that deposits in the flammable chimney) with pellet stove.
 You don’t have to be worried about maintaining and replacing the catalytic converter (which is a very common and important part of a wood stove) since there are no such things present in a wood stove.
-The manufacturer advises to regularly clean and inspects motor and blowers.
+The manufacturer advises regularly cleaning and inspecting the motor and blowers.
 Always remove unused pellets from the hopper at the end of the winter season.
 It will reduce the chance of rusting inside the hopper.
 If you connect your stove to a chimney, then clean the chimney for preventing soot buildup.

 6. Clean-Burning